mgoellnitz/JFileSync3/index.md

 - src: Java source code
 - legal: The program licenses.
 - profiles: Sample syncing profiles.
-- ubuntu: Ubuntu Unity desktop integration files
+- xdg: FreeDesktop.org desktop integration files
 - win: start scripts for parts of the system as tools - and a Windows icon file
 - test: profiles and data for the encryption test suite